manidhareddy/NotePad-test1/README.md

 # NotePad-project
-notepad used to type text and save it
+notepad used to edit text and save it